erxes/erxes/docs/docs/contribute/contribute-to-documentation.md

 ---
-id: contribute-to-the-documentation
+id: contribute-to-documentation
-title: Contribute to the documentation
+title: Contribute to documentation
-sidebar_label: Contribute to the documentation
+sidebar_label: Contribute to documentation
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).